wp-plugins/wp-miniaudioplayer/readme.txt

 * @ downloadable = a boolean to show the download button next to the player.
 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

+**Ubuntu Chromium issue**

+Due to some codecs missing in the default Ubuntu Chromium install the player will not work.
+This problem can be resolved by simply by installing that codecs via console: sudo apt-get-install chromium-codecs-ffmpeg-extra

+After that your player should work fine.

 == Changelog ==

 = 1.4.2 =